 He has pieces right up to (and including) the modern master of the guitar, Francisco Tarrega.

 Note on public domain music: With pieces composed after Tarrega, classical guitar music doesn’t always fall under ‘public domain’.
 Public domain music is generally taken to mean works of a composer once 70 years have passed after his or her death.
 So the music of more recent composers in the last hundred years or so will likely bear a copyright and cannot be obtained for free.

-If you’ve watched a few of Bernard Werner’s videos on YouTube, you will take his help for his is a friendly but authoritative voice.
+If you’ve watched a few of Bernard Werner’s videos on YouTube, you will take his help.
 Even intermediate guitarists will find a wealth of resources here to mine.
 If you haven’t watched Werner on YouTube, you should.

 Classical Guitar Shed

 On his site ClassicalGuitarShed.com, Allan Mathews has a curated list of about 500 pieces for guitarists up to the intermediate level.
 He has guides and tutorials (paid, though some are free) for many popular repertoire pieces, but the above listing is a free resource.

 The list is a curated one in that it’s not meant to be a library of everything a composer did, but only a selection of works from chosen composers.
 All the classical masters are represented here without exception – Sor, Carcassi, Giuliani, Coste, Aguado and Carulli.

 TABs, in addition to standard notation, are also given for the scores, something that may help modern day players.